nicplackle/markdown-warm-up/README.md

 * Not viewable on mobile devices (website is in fixed container, does not adapt to screen size)

 ### Code
-* Made with [www.websitex5.com] (Never updated the template since 06.10.2017)
+* Made with a template from [Website X5](https://www.website5.com) They never updated the template since 06.10.2017)
-* Static/semantic website, while [www.websitex5.com] uses dynamic a cms system
+* Static/semantic website, while [Website X5](https://www.websitex5.com) uses a dynamic cms system
 * The links 'uitklappen' and 'inklappen' don't work